invenia/FullNetworkModels.jl/docs/src/contributing.md

 Accessor functions, located in `src/utils/accessors.jl`, are aimed at retrieving data from the PowerSystems.jl system so that it can be used when defining the JuMP.jl problem formulation.
 These functions generally have the prefix `get_` to follow the convention of PowerSystems.jl.

-### Model functions
+### Modelling functions

-Model functions, which are located in `src/model/`, are the functions that actually build the JuMP.jl problem formulation.
+Modelling functions, which are located in `src/model/`, are the functions that actually build the JuMP.jl problem formulation.
 They are classified in _variable_, _constraint_, or _objective_ functions, and should have a prefix indicating in which category they belong (`var_`, `con_`, and `obj_`, respectively).

 Note that sometimes expressions from another category might be added as part of a function, e.g., some variable functions might add constraints.